giraffe-fsharp/Giraffe/README.md

         Services    : IServiceProvider
     }

+type HttpHandlerResult = Async<HttpHandlerContext option>

-type HttpHandler = HttpHandlerContext -> Async<HttpHandlerContext option>
+type HttpHandler = HttpHandlerContext -> HttpHandlerResult
 ```

-A `HttpHandler` is a simple function which takes in a `HttpHandlerContext` and returns an object of the same type when finished.
+A `HttpHandler` is a simple function which takes in a `HttpHandlerContext` and returns an object of the same type (wrapped in an option and async workflow) when finished.

 Inside that function it can process an incoming `HttpRequest` and make changes to the `HttpResponse` of the given `HttpContext`.
 By receiving and returning a `HttpContext` there's nothing which cannot be done from inside a `HttpHandler`.